calebjeffery/calculator/README.md

 This project is a learning project based on the YouTube tutorial by Web Dev Simplified.
 The tutorial can be found at [https://youtu.be/j59qQ7YWLxw](https://youtu.be/j59qQ7YWLxw).

+## Self Reflection

+What I learnt from this project was how to do plain javascript as I was relying on jquery alot and found that relying on a javascript library means you need to keep all your projects up to date.

 ## Description

 The Calculator project is a simple web application that allows users to perform basic arithmetic calculations.
 It was built as a hands-on exercise to practice web development concepts, including HTML, CSS, and JavaScript.